Concerned with mottled brown marks on your skin?

 Hormonal Treatment: Whilst the relationship between hormones and this condition is not fully understood, research points to a link between melasma and hormone replacement therapy or intrauterine implants.

-Fragrances: Some fragrances are a trigger, causing a photo toxic reaction in the skin.
+Fragrances: Some fragrances are a trigger, causing a photo-toxic reaction in the skin.

-By assessing your skin under a woods lamp, the skin care specialist will be able to identify the depth of pigment and find out whether it is epidermal, dermal or both.
+If you are concerned you have either melasma or chloasma, a consultation with a skincare specialist is recommended; by assessing your skin under a woods lamp, the skincare specialist will be able to identify the depth of pigment and find out whether it is epidermal, dermal, or both.